walkerdb/dsc_workshops/web_scraping/readme.md

 # grab all the tags linking to individual poems by finding all of the tags with an href-value that contains the match text
 a_tags = soup(href=re.compile("wiki\/Canzoniere"))

+# The first link we matched isn't actually to a poem, so we'll just remove it
+a_tags.pop(0)

 # make a results list to store each poem's text in
 results = []